Aditya-Raj-Tiwari/Aditya-Raj-Tiwari/README.md

 ---

-💡 *Open to opportunities in software development and innovative tech projects*
+💡 *Open to opportunities in AI/ML, automation, and full-stack development*